 It’s more than fair to say he was quite productive.
 A quote often attributed to Eisenhower reveals one of the secrets to his incredible productivity:

 “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”

 So, how did he decide what is urgent and not important?

-- what you need to spend time on during the week
+- What you need to spend time on during the week

-- what you need to spend time on during the day.
+- What you need to spend time on during the day

-If you advance into a role that has more responsibility and requires leadership, you will do fewer tasks but more strategic planning.
-In fact, in many cases, doing tasks becomes no longer profitable as such activity is below your rank or pay grade.
-In other words, you need to intentionally spend more time in quadrant 2.
+If you advance into a role that has more responsibility and requires leadership, you’ll find yourself executing fewer tasks but more strategic planning.
+In fact, in many cases, doing some tasks yourself might start to make less sense, especially if you could be effectively delegating them to someone else.

 - What am I working toward?

 - How are the primary goals I am working on helping me achieve my objectives?

 Honest answers to these questions will help you decide where you need to invest your time and what you need to delegate or eliminate.
 Most people tend to default to what gets the most of their attention.
 That’s why they end up dealing with urgent tasks and not the important ones.